CCantale/Cpp_Raycasting_Engine/README.md

 Use **W**, **A**, **S** and **D** to move and the **left** and **right arrow keys** to rotate.
 ## Exit
 Press **ESC** to exit anytime.

+# Linux
+run <code>make -C srcs/Linux_Makefile/Makefile</code> to compile an executable in the main folder.

+# Mac
+Sorry, guys, you gotta compile it on your own.

 # Plans for future implementations
 I'd like to add:
 - A save/load system for the maps